Categories

 Book Radar

-Moving on to today’s newsletter: I don’t have a lot of news for you today, but what I do have is exciting.
-There’s adaptation news and book talk, plus I’ve included a picture of one of my sassy orange monsters, some trivia, and more!
+Moving on to today’s newsletter and book talk: I have shiny news for you today, including adaptation deals, book cover reveals, and a look at a debut novel set against the backdrop of the Chinese Exclusion Act.
+Plus I’ve included a picture of my upside down orange monster, some trivia, and more!
+I love writing these newsletters and I appreciate your support so much.
 Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now.
-I’ll see you again on Monday. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™
+I’ll see you again on Thursday (because of the holiday). – xoxo, Liberty, Your Friendly Neighborhood Velocireader™

 Deals, Reals, and Squeals!